gammapy/gammapy/docs/references.rst

     FoV
-        Stands for "field of view", and indicates the solid angle on the sky that is visible by the telescope with a single pointing.
+        Stands for "field of view", and indicates the solid angle on the sky that is visible by the instrument with a single pointing.

     GTI
       Short for Good Time Interval: an continuous time interval of data acquisition.